top of page

 Step 1: Write Your Intro + Company Snapshot

-• Include your business name, registration, and where you're based
+• Include your business name, registration, and where you're located.

-• Add a short sentence on what you do and who you help
+• Add a brief sentence about what you do and who you help.

 Step 2: Tell Your Origin Story

-• Share how and why the company was founded
+• Share how and why your company was founded.

 Step 3: Describe Your Products or Services

-• Mention industries served or key clients (if applicable)
+• Mention industries you serve or key clients (if applicable).

-• Add impact — results, features, or standout offers
+• Add details about the impact — results, features, or standout offers.

-Make it easy to see how you solve problems.
+Make it simple for people to see how you solve problems.

 Step 4: Introduce Your Team or Leadership

-• Include founders, leadership roles, or team structure
+• Include founders, leadership roles, or your team structure.

-• Add a few lines of relevant experience or bios
+• Add a few lines about their relevant experience or short bios.

 Step 5: Add Proof and Contact Info

-• Add logo, colours, or photos if you’re including a PDF version
+• Add your logo, colours, or photos if you’re creating a PDF version.

-Let your reader know how to take action next.
+Let your reader know exactly how to take the next step.

 A strong profile is experienced throughout all touch points of the brand.